ivotron/popperci-paper/paper/paper.md

 # Conclusion and Future Work {#sec:conclusion}

-Our plan is to create a Terraform provider for CloudLab so that researchers can integrate.
-We could also have a provider for SLURM so that HPC people can also take advantage of PopperCI.
+By making use of PopperCI, researchers can ensure that their work is reproducible and thus make it easier to share it with others.
 We are currently working with researchers from other domains such as numeric weather prediction [@hacker_containerized_2016] and [mathematical sciences](https://github.com/systemslab/popper/wiki/Popper-Math-Science) to automate experiments that follow the Popper convention so that they can make use of PopperCI.